-No. Recommendation Management's Comments and Action 110.
-Recommendation Plan/Time Frame 2.
+No. Recommendation Management's Comments and Action 2.
 The Commission request the Chief Executive Officer, in consultation with the Advisory Committee on Accessible Transit, to develop and implement a comprehensive plan for integrating Wheel-Trans customers into the accessible conventional transit system.
 Such an action plan should include but not be limited to: a.
 Identifying and addressing potential safety and service issues that can present barriers to Wheel-Trans customers in using the accessible conventional system; b.
-Education, communication and training programs for Wheel-Trans customers and transit passengers; and c.
+Education, communication and training programs for Wheel- Trans customers and transit passengers; and c.
 Customer service training to TTC staff with particular emphasis on assisting people with mobility difficulties.
-Further to the response in 001, the pilot program will solidify the criteria to identify which customers are best suited to integrate to other accessible services.
+Plan/Time Frame Further to the response in 001, the pilot program will solidify the criteria to identify which customers are best suited to integrate to other accessible services.
 The Family of Services pilot will help the TTC to learn how best to offer individualized orientation and or training to ensure success for each customer.
 In addition, the execution of Phase I: Eligibility and final report will be complete early Q3,2015.
 Phase II: Service Design and Delivery Strategies will address all areas of mention specifically, further enhancements to the fixed route facilities to eliminate potential safety and service issues, and Phase VII: Communication Plan will focus exclusively on education, communication and training programs for all TTC staff, Wheel Trans customers, and the community at large.

 No. Recommendation Management's Comments and Action Plan/Time Frame 3.
-The Commission request the Chief Executive Officer to expedite the planning and implementation of an eligibility classification system for Wheel-Trans services in accordance with requirements set forth in the Integrated Accessibility Standards Regulation made under the Accessibility for Ontarians with Disabilities Act.
-As part of all phases the TTC has secured the services of Parsons Brinkerhoff, to do an industry and best practises review, followed by the development of an implementation plan anticipated end May 2015.
-Phase I: Eligibility focuses on ensuring full compliance with AODA for all Wheel Trans customers in time for January 2017 which the TTC acknowledges is an aggressive yet achievable timeframe.
-To provide guidance and accelerate where possible, the TTC will be working closely with York and Peel Regions to integrate their systems with ours.
-Note: Date of full implementation: Consultant hired: May 2015 Draft Report: July 2015 ACAT Presentation: September 2015 Phase VII: Communication Implementation Program: January 2016 New Eligibility Process in Place: March 2016 Begin re-registration of existing customers: June 2016 to Dec 2018.
+The Commission request the Chief As part of all phases the TTC has secured the Executive Officer to expedite the services of Parsons Brinkerhoff, to do an industry planning and implementation of an and best practises review, followed by the eligibility classification system for development of an implementation plan anticipated Wheel-Trans services in end May 2015.
+Phase I: Eligibility focuses on accordance with requirements set ensuring full compliance with AODA for all Wheel forth in the Integrated Accessibility Trans customers in time for January 2017 which the Standards Regulation made under TTC acknowledges is an aggressive yet achievable the Accessibility for Ontarians with timeframe.
+To provide guidance and accelerate Disabilities Act. where possible, the TTC will be working closely with York and Peel Regions to integrate their systems with ours.
+Note: Date of full implementation: L L Consultant hired: May 2015 Draft Report: July 2015 ACAT Presentation: September 2015 New Eligibility Process Approval: December 2015 Phase VII: Communication Implementation Program: January 2016 New Eligibility Process in Place: March 2016 Begin re-registration of existing customers: June 2016 to Dec 2018.